KyleCarlo/CUDA-1wayANOVA-Perm/Readme.md

 > **Each permutation becomes an independent GPU thread.**

-Instead of evaluating permutations inside a large for-loop, CUDA executes thousands of them in parallel.
+Instead of evaluating permutations inside a large for-loop, CUDA executes thousands of them in parallel utilizing the Single Instruction, Multiple Threads (SIMT) model to significantly accelerate permutation-based ANOVA computations.

 ---